sburnett/seattle/protogeni_integration/README.txt

 We have provided the a test file that tests the two api calls.
 In order to run it successfully, you will need a valid emulab certificate (emulab.pem) and must have it in the same folder as the test file.
+The test file must also be modified slightly to include the right certificate and the right filepath for certificate.